jobantonis/Tweet-collection-and-analysis/README.md

 __What effect did the Dutch government speeches have on the attitude of their citizens towards the corona-vaccin?__

 ## Motivation
-Currently the COVID-19 pandemic has a large effect on society.
-The social network Twitter is a way which users can use to voice their opnions via the use of tweets.
-To detect the sentiment towards the corona-vaccin in the Netherlands this scraper is going to scrape Twitter upon different keywords, within the timeframes around the time the Dutch government speeched to the Dutch citizens about COVID-19 regulations.
-The hypothesis of our research is that their might be an influence on the opion of citizens about the vaccin leading up to, during and after the speeches.
-This will be conducted by a sentiment analysis by using the data from the scraper build.
+Currently, the COVID-19 pandemic has a large effect on society.
+The social network Twitter is a way which users can voice their opnions via the use of tweets.
+To detect the sentiment towards the COVID-19-vaccine in the Netherlands, this scraper will scrape Twitter based on several different keywords, around the time where the Dutch government holds press conferences to Dutch citizens about COVID-19 regulations.
+The hypothesis of our research is that there might be an influence on the opinion of citizens about the vaccine leading up to, during and after the speeches.
+This will be anlysed via a sentiment analysis by using the data from the scraper build.

 ## Method and results